GIFTS OF STOCK OR SECURITIES

 The date of gift is the date of the postmark on the envelope containing the certificate(s) or the date of delivery by hand to the representative.
 The IRS does not accept receipts from private carriers such as Federal Express to substantiate gift dates.

 If the securities are held in a mutual fund:

 Most funds will require that you send a letter, with signature guaranteed, asking that a specific number of shares or a specific dollar amount in shares, be re-registered in the name of.
-A copy of the letter should be sent to John Bayat at the Brain & Behavior Research Foundation.
+A copy of the letter should be sent to John Bayat at the Brain & Behavior Research Foundation at 90 Park Avenue, 16th Floor, New York, NY 10016 or [email protected].
 Since mutual funds differ somewhat in their procedures, you should call your fund to verify its requirements for transfers.

 The gift date for valuation purposes is the date the fund shares are re-registered in the Brain & Behavior Research Foundation’s name.